The Clear Edge

 • You’re not doing one thing at a time.

-• Twenty-six weeks instead of fifty-two.
+• You’re compressing the work into twenty-six weeks instead of fifty-two.

 Here’s exactly how it works.